Top 6 best tactics Thomas Tuchel could use to transform England’s game

 Throughout his managerial career, Tuchel has constantly given those in charge of set pieces top priority; Chelsea scored numerous goals from set pieces under his direction, usually using players with aerial skills like Thiago Silva.

-Given England's physical presence and the availability of skilled set piece takers, this concentration could be beneficial to the country.
+Given England's physical presence and the availability of skilled set piece takers, this concentration could be beneficial to the national setup.

 Why this is appropriate for the English national team: